-- 1. (A) A Contracting Party shall provide in its national copyright law for an exception or limitation to the right of reproduction, the right of distribution, and the right of making available to the public as provided by the WIPO Copyright Treaty, to facilitate the availability of works in to accessible format copies for beneficiary persons as defined herein.
-The limitation or exception provided in national law should permit changes needed to make the work into accessible in the alternative format. - (B) Contracting Parties may also provide an exception for the right of public performance to facilitate access to the work for beneficiary persons as defined herein.
+- 1. (A) A Contracting Party shall provide in its national copyright law for an exception or limitation to the right of reproduction, the right of distribution, and the right of making available to the public as provided by the WIPO Copyright Treaty, to facilitate the availability of works in accessible format copies for beneficiary persons as defined herein.
+The limitation or exception provided in national law should permit changes needed to make the work accessible in the alternative format. - (B) Contracting Parties may also provide an exception for the right of public performance [and the right of translation] to facilitate access to the work for beneficiary persons as defined herein. - 2.
+A Contracting Party may fulfill Article C (1) for all rights provided therein by providing an exception or limitation in its national copyright law such that: - (A) Authorized entities shall be permitted without the authorization of the copyright rights holder to make an accessible format copy of a work, obtain from another authorized entity a work in accessible format, and supply those copies to a beneficiary person by any means, including by non-commercial lending or by electronic communication by wire or wireless means, and undertake any intermediate steps to achieve those objectives, when all of the following conditions are met: - 1. the authorized entity wishing to undertake said activity has lawful access to that work or a copy of that work; - 2. the work is converted to an accessible format copy, which may include any means needed to navigate information in the accessible format, but does not introduce changes other than those needed to make the work accessible to the beneficiary person; - 3. copies of the work in the accessible format are supplied exclusively to be used by beneficiary persons; and - 4. the activity is undertaken on a non-profit basis; and

-2 Agreed statement concerning Article [...]: For purposes of this Treaty, it is understood that entities recognized by the government may include entities receiving financial support from the government to provide education, instructional training, adaptive reading or information access to beneficiary persons on a non-profit basis.

-3 Agreed statement concerning Article [...]: Nothing in this language implies that "cannot be improved" requires the use of all possible medical diagnostic procedures and treatments.
+&lt;sup>4 Agreed statement concerning Article [...]: Nothing in this language implies that "cannot be improved" requires the use of all possible medical diagnostic procedures and treatments.
+Use of "shall" subject to work of facilitator's group.